 UiTR, formerly known as CeTLUR, is a transportation and land use research facility at the University of British Columbia’s Okanagan (UBCO) campus.
 The lab. is led by Dr. Mahmudur Fatmi, a transportation professor at UBCO.
 Research in UiTR revolves around the broad research domain of integrated transportation and land use modelling, with a particular focus on transportation and land use interactions, travel demand forecasting, travel behaviour analysis, autonomous vehicle adoption, shared mobility usage, urban system microsimulation, econometric modelling, machine learning models, vehicular emissions and energy modelling, road safety analysis, and survey design and methods.
 A brief description of research conducted at UiTR can be found below.

-Agent-based Microsimulation of Urban Transportation and Land Use Systems
+Agent-based Microsimulation of Regional Transportation and Energy Systems

 Agent-based Integrated Modelling for Microsimulating Residential Energy Usage Before, During and After COVID-19: